rust-lang/blog.rust-lang.org/posts/2023-12-11-cargo-cache-cleaning.md

 The new garbage collection ("GC") feature adds tracking of this cache data so that cargo can automatically or manually remove unused files.
 It keeps an SQLite database which tracks the last time the various cache elements have been used.
 Every time you run a cargo command that reads or writes any of this cache data, it will update the database with a timestamp of when that data was last used.

+What isn't yet included is cleaning of target directories, see [Plan for the future](#plan-for-the-future).

 [crates.io]: https://crates.io/
 [registry index data]: https://doc.rust-lang.org/cargo/reference/registry-index.html